-Superstitions surrounding the Peepal tree claim that the souls of the dead live among its leaves and after reading its benefits, you’ll want to too.
-Apart from being a powerful source of oxygen, the leaves of the tree are also used to manage diabetes, avoid constipation and treat asthma.
-Perhaps this was why the Buddha chose to meditate under the Peepal tree.
+Myths surrounding the peepal tree claim that the souls of the dead live among its leaves and after reading its benefits, you’ll want to too.
+Apart from being a powerful source of oxygen, the leaves of the tree are also used to manage diabetes, avoid constipation, and treat asthma.
+Perhaps this was why the Buddha chose to meditate under the peepal tree.

 9. Areca Palm

-You might only know it as the universally favourite plant for dentist waiting rooms everywhere, but the Areca Palm is also the best plant you can have indoors.
-These plants are particularly efficient at absorbing all kinds of harmful gases and humidifying the air.
+You might only know it as the universally favourite plant for dentist waiting rooms everywhere, but the areca palm is also the best plant you can have indoors.
+These plants are particularly efficient at absorbing all kinds of harmful gases and keeping the air humid.
 Because they’re native to dense tropical forests, they’re also well suited to areas with less sunlight.